 - If you receive sexually explicit content from a child, delete or report the image immediately.

-- Juvenile offenders may be tried as adults if facing felony charges.
+- Teenagers convicted of sexting may be tried as adults if facing felony charges.

 - Arizona sexting laws: Summary

 - Arizona sexting laws: can a 17-year-old go to jail for sending explicit videos or photos?